mkner/robo-time/docs/also.rst

-And for motion and robotic device control see...
+And for robotic motion and device control see...

 **RoboPID** -- a Python PID Controller designed to handle the combined kinematic and dynamic complexity of mobile robotics.
 The controller implements timestep integration that can be used in discretized time regulators.
+Deployed in actual mobile robotic systems, the PID controller design has proven to be tested and reliable for the dynamic balance and rapid response required for differential drive linear and lateral wheeled motion control.

 Documentation is `here <https://robo-pid.readthedocs.io/en/latest/>`_